antonioannis/2DFLOOD-WLI/README.md

  - The Output path

 ## Outputs
-The tool provides two ouptuts: the raster and the shapefile of the water depths at the smae resolution of the input DTM
+The tool provides two outputs: the raster and the shapefile of the water depths at the smae resolution of the input DTM